Take on the 3-day Valle de Tena Extension Tour. A demanding hut-to-hut route with steep climbs, rocky terrain and epic Pyrenees views.

 Descent: 1070 m

-This final section leaves the high lakes of Bachimaña for the forests and villages of the valley.
-The route initially follows a hanging valley with wide views back to Pico de Piedrafita and other peaks of the Infiernos group.
-A long descent then brings you from the alpine plateau down through waterfalls, gorges and pine woods to the spa complex and, eventually, the settlement in the lower valley.
+This final stretch leaves the high lakes of Bachimaña behind and drops toward the forests and villages of the valley.
+At first the route follows a hanging valley, with wide looks back to Pico de Piedrafita and the jagged peaks of the Infiernos group.
+Gradually the alpine world fades, replaced by sound, water and shade.

-Reaching the Balneario area, the route passes the stone-built Refugio Casa de Piedra before continuing on clear paths and tracks through mixed forest.
-The gradient lessens as you approach the valley floor, where meadows and farm buildings appear.
-A final easy stretch leads into the streets of Panticosa, with shops, accommodation and transport connections, providing a comfortable and well-serviced end to the traverse from the high mountain refuges.
+At the Balneario, the route passes the stone Refugio Casa de Piedra and continues through mixed forest on easy paths.
+The slope eases, meadows appear, and the valley floor comes into reach.
+A final relaxed walk leads into Panticosa, where streets, cafés and transport mark a comfortable end to the journey from the high refuges.

 Included